Current Size: 100%

 These are reasons related to:

-- the capability or lack of qualifications of the employee for performing work of the kind he or she was employed to do;
+- the capability or qualifications of the employee for performing work of the kind he or she was employed to do;

 - the employee's conduct;